AshNlandofOzz/JetsProject/README.md

 For all the troops at our airbases overseas, it would be comforting for leadership to be able to quickly determine assets and capabilities.
 Behold, the spark for such a useful and timely system.
 No one wants to be operating in eastern Ukraine or the Middle east and be concerned that it will take several hours to ascertain the capabilities of aircraft on deck.

 This clever application allows the user to:
--Track inventory
+Track inventory
--Receive status on takeoff and flight duration
+Receive status on takeoff and flight duration
--Add to the inventory
+Add to the inventory
--Remove from the inventory
+Remove from the inventory
--Utilize scanning capabilities
+Utilize scanning capabilities
--Utilize armaments
+Utilize armaments

 This application has many future growth opportunities.